 Finally, the neat thing about this cleaner is the convenient footprint size.
 It takes up almost the same floor/desk space as its smaller cousins.
 It’s just taller.
 Other aspects that I find attractive include a timer (continuous operation up to 30 minutes) and a heater.

-The Ultrasonic Jewelry Cleaner (InvisiClean) is one of the smallest ultrasonic cleaners.
+The iSonic Digital Ultrasonic Cleaner is one of the smaller ultrasonic cleaners.
 There is barely enough capacity in its 600ml bath to fit my largest airbrush, the Badger Patriot 105 (see this airbrush on Amazon).
-However, it is the least expensive ultrasonic cleaner in this list (<$30 USD).
+However, it is also one of the least expensive ultrasonic cleaner in this list ($55 USD).

 The cleaner is also small enough to fit on a desk without much trouble.
 It operates with a single frequency (42kHz), which is great for delicate parts with small crevices.